vtex/styleguide/react/components/EXPERIMENTAL_Table/docs/Advanced.md

 ##### Customizing body

-If you want to have full control of you `<tbody>` tag, you can do as the example below:
+If you want to have full control of your `<tbody>` tag, you can do as the example below:

 ```js
 import Table from '../index'